- Generous cushioning

-This Kailas trail shoe can be recommended to runners of all levels, from beginner to advanced.
+This Kailas trail shoe is something I recommend to runners of all levels, from beginner to advanced.
 Here are the characteristics that make the Fuga EX BOA stand out:

 - max-cushioned trail shoe that works for any distance, even an ultra-marathon